 17.7 Alternative dispute resolution if you are a consumer.
 Alternative dispute resolution is a process where an independent body considers the facts of a dispute and seeks to resolve it, without you having to go to court.
 If you are a consumer and are not happy with how we have handled any complaint, or you have a problem with the goods or services we have provided, you have the right to submit your dispute for online resolution through the European Commission Online Dispute Resolution platform at http://ec.europa.eu/odr.

 17.8 Which laws apply to this contract and where you may bring legal proceedings if you are a business.
-If you are a business, any dispute or claim arising out of or in connection with a contract between us or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of England and Wales and the courts of England and Wales shall have exclusive jurisdiction to settle any such dispute or claim.
+If you are a business, any dispute or claim arising out of or in connection with a contract between us or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of Jersey, Channel Islands and the courts of Jersey shall have exclusive jurisdiction to settle any such dispute or claim.

 MODEL CANCELLATION FORM FOR CONSUMER CUSTOMERS